Satisfaction and Violation of the Fluctuation-Dissipation Relation in spin ice materials

-Below 300 mK for \dto\ and 400 mK for \hto\, deep in the non-ergodic regime, an excess noise is observed in $S(f)$ compared to $D(f)$ at the lowest measured frequencies, typically below 0.1 Hz (see Figure~\ref{fig_LT-LF}).
+Below 300 mK for \dto\ and 400 mK for \hto\ deep in the nonergodic regime, an excess noise is observed in $S(f)$ compared to $D(f)$ at the lowest measured frequencies, typically below 0.1 Hz [see Figs.~\ref{fig_LT-LF}(a) and \ref{fig_LT-LF}(b)].
 The value of this excess noise is much larger than the noise measured at higher temperatures and in the empty sample holder experiment, which makes us confident that it is intrinsic to the physics of spin ice.
-The excess noise is associated with an abrupt increase of the $S(f)$ slope in the low frequency regime while the dissipation part $D(f)$ obtained from the susceptibility increases smoothly.
-The different behaviour between the fluctuation and the dissipation contributions indicate that the FDR is violated in this low temperature and low frequency regime for both \dto\ and \hto.
-The amplitude of the violation is stronger in \hto\ where the fluctuation dissipation ratio, defined as $S(f)/D(f)$ reaches about 7 at 0.01 Hz and 163~mK.
-This excess can be parameterised by an effective temperature equal to the ratio times the temperature of the heat bath \cite{Cugliandolo11}.
+The excess noise is associated with an abrupt increase of the $S(f)$ slope in the low frequency regime, while the dissipation part $D(f)$ obtained from the susceptibility increases smoothly.
+The difference between the fluctuation and the dissipation contributions indicate that the FDR is violated in this low temperature and low frequency regime for both \dto\ and \hto.
+In \dto, the fluctuation dissipation ratio reaches about 2 below 0.016 Hz and 200 mK.
+The amplitude of the violation is stronger in \hto\ where the fluctuation dissipation ratio reaches about 6 at 163~mK [see Fig.~\ref{fig_LT-LF}(c)].
+This result means that, although the absolute scale is different, an equilibrium system would require a temperature of approximately one kelvin to achieve this ratio \cite{Cugliandolo11}.

 This scenario is characteristic of out-of-equilibrium systems where multiple time scales are present \cite{Cugliandolo97} and has been observed in spin-glasses \cite{Herisson02}.
-In the high frequency regime, above the threshold of approximately 0.1~Hz the FDR is satisfied, indicating local equilibrium over short time and length scales.
-The breakdown of the FDR with high effective temperature indicates the onset of non-ergodicity over mesoscopic time and length scales.
-In \hto\ where the effect is stronger, a small temperature dependence is observed in the crossover frequency which moves from 0.05 to 0.16 Hz between 400 and 163~mK.
+In the high frequency regime, above the threshold of approximately 0.1~Hz, the FDR is satisfied, indicating local equilibrium over short time and length scales.
+The breakdown of the FDR with high effective temperature indicates the onset of non-ergodicity over mesoscopic time and length scales with consequent temporal evolution and aging.
+In \hto, where the effect is stronger, a small temperature dependence is observed in the crossover frequency which moves from 0.05 to 0.16 Hz between 400 and 163~mK.